-Under an amendment to the EIA Law that is scheduled to become effective by 27 April 2013 at the latest (EIA Law Amendment), those who conduct Class-1 Projects must submit a planning-stage environmental consideration report when they decide on the area of operations for a project or when other points designated by a governmental ordinance are decided on.
+Those who conduct Class-1 Projects must submit a planningstage environmental consideration report when they decide on the area of operations for a project or when other points designated by a governmental ordinance are decided on.

 Business enterprises then compile the results of their evaluation in draft environmental impact statements, and make these statements publicly available.
 During this period, explanatory meetings for local residents are held.
 Alternative proposals, if any, are examined at this stage.
 Business enterprises then prepare final EIAs after examining the opinions of the public and governors of local governments.
 Public hearings and public inspections on the internet are required at this stage.